ARMmbed/mbed-os-5-docs/docs/debugging-testing/testing/testing_greentea.md

 ### Limiting tests

 You can select test cases by name using the `-n` argument.
-This command executes all tests named `tests-mbedmicro-rtos-mbed-mail` from all builds in the test specification:
+This command executes all tests named `platform-tests-tests-mbed_platform-atomic` from all builds in the test specification:

 ```
-$ mbed test -n tests-mbedmicro-rtos-mbed-mail
+$ mbed test -n platform-tests-tests-mbed_platform-atomic
 ```

 When using the `-n` argument, you can use the `*` character as a wildcard.
-This command executes all tests that start with `tests-` and have `-rtos-` in them.
+This command executes all tests that start with `tests-` and have `-mbed_platform-` in them.

 ```
-$ mbed test -n tests-*-rtos-*
+$ mbed test -n tests-*-mbed_platform-*
 ```

 You can use a comma (`,`) to separate test names (argument `-n`) and build names (argument `-t`).
-This command executes the tests `tests-mbedmicro-rtos-mbed-mail` and `tests-mbed_drivers-c_strings` for the `K64F-ARM` and `K64F-GCC_ARM` builds in the test specification:
+This command executes the tests `platform-tests-tests-mbed_platform-atomic` and `drivers-tests-tests-mbed_drivers-c_strings` for the `K64F-ARM` and `K64F-GCC_ARM` builds in the test specification:

 ```
-$ mbed test -n tests-mbedmicro-rtos-mbed-mail,tests-mbed_drivers-c_strings -t K64F-ARM,K64F-GCC_ARM
+$ mbed test -n platform-tests-tests-mbed_platform-atomic,drivers-tests-tests-mbed_drivers-c_strings -t K64F-ARM,K64F-GCC_ARM
 ```

 ### Selecting platforms